KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 ### Most recent emojis

-[KeyboardKit Pro][Pro] unlocks an **Emojis.MostRecentProvider** that can be used to register and get the most recently used emojis, e.g. in an emoji keyboard.
+KeyboardKit Pro unlocks an **Emoji.MostRecentProvider** that can be used to register and get the most recently used emojis.

-KeyboardKit Pro also registers a ``StandardKeyboardActionHandler/emojiRegistrationAction`` into the ``StandardKeyboardActionHandler``, that automatically registers emojis as you use them.
-This will automatically update the "most recent" emojis category in the emoji keyboard.
+KeyboardKit Pro binds such an instance to **Emoji.frequentEmojiProvider** and injects it into the ``StandardKeyboardActionHandler/emojiRegistrationAction``.
+This will make the "most recent" emojis category automatically update when you tap emojis in the emoji keyboard.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro